jlunde-cisco/cmcd-centralized-oci-svcn/README.md

-# OCI & Multicloud Defense POC Lab Setup
+# Centralized VCN setup for Multicloud Defense within OCI

 This repo is intended for a quick and versatile setup of the Oracle SVCN for a centralized Multicloud Defense VCN